 This app increases your productivity.
 It allows you to multitask while in multi-window mode.
 Your notes are organized into sectioned notebooks.

-If you're a student, you can use the app for recording audio, perfect for class lectures where you need to double check what the professor had said.
+If you're a student, you can use the app for recording audio, perfect for class lectures where you need to double-check what the professor had said.

 If you want to create short reminders that you can expand on later, this app is perfect for the job.
 It has a simple functionality that works in your favor.
 The real strength of Todoist, however, comes from creating, managing and tracking tasks to accomplish.
 This makes it one of the single best productivity apps.